 Beards are basically billboards that can communicate one of two things: a) Yes, I still spend less money on cosmetics than my girlfriend or b) Maybe if I just grow a distinguished beard, nobody will notice that I haven't applied deodorant in 3 days.

-A beard done right is a rare thing indeed, although the New York Times seems to think it's the latest and greatest way to assert masculinity against a wave of metro fashions.
+New York Times seems to think it's the latest and greatest way to assert masculinity against a wave of metro fashions.

 Keep in mind, however, that the beard may not be the best policy among the ladies.
 I'll let this Psychology Today article excerpt speak to that: